michael-myers/100-days-of-code/log.md

 Whereas, on Linux, it is the `total_size` field of a SimpleProcStat struct, which is something filled with its constructor, it's defined in osquery.
 Output from string parsing /proc/<pid>/status.
 That's it.
 In procfs it's `VmSize`.

 **Hour 3 Progress**: I wonder if the osquery processes table is actually measuring physical RAM usage or virtual memory size?
 Activity Monitor should be a cross-check.
-Also `ps -e -o pid,rss,vsz` or `ps -xm -o %mem,rss,comm -p $(pgrep MyAppName)` and `vm_stat` commands.
+Also `ps -e -o pid,rss,vsz` or `ps -xm -o %mem,rss,comm -p $(pgrep Notes)` and `vm_stat` commands.
 Also `vmmap --summary "$pid"` But there is now Physical Memory, Wired Memory, and Compressed Memory??

     UGH, well one thing I just learned about memory is that Safari will lose the text I'm drafting in a long GitHub issue comment!